When shopping for loudspeakers or laying the plans for a speaker system, the terms “active” and “passive” show up quite

 What are the differences between passive and active speakers?
 The simple difference between active and passive speakers is that active speakers require power and passive speakers don’t.
 This is because active models have built-in amplifiers, while passive models require external amplifiers.

-In this article, we’ll get into the differences between passive and active speakers in greater detail and help you to determine which type is appropriate for you and your particular setup.
+In this article, we’ll get into the differences between passive and active speakers in greater detail and help you determine which type is appropriate for you and your particular setup.

 Passive Vs. Active Speakers

 We’ve already mentioned the main difference between passive and active speakers.
 Passive speakers do not have built-in amplifiers and require external amps, while active speakers do have built-in amplifiers.

-This difference also means that active speakers require power to function (to power their amplifiers) whereas passive speakers do not require power to function (though the amplifiers they are connected to do).
+This difference also means that active speakers require power to function (to power their amplifiers).
+In contrast, passive speakers do not require power to function (though the connected amplifiers do).

 For more information on speaker power, check out my article Why Do Loudspeakers Need Power & How Are They Powered?

 These built-in amplifiers increase the weight and price of active speakers, but the consolidation of speaker and amplifier makes them arguably, easier to use.

 The AudioEngine P4 (link to check the price on Amazon) is an example of a passive speaker.